ArcAid: Analysis of Archaeological Artifacts using Drawings

 During training we solve an additional task---drawing generation---with unlabeled image-drawing pairs.
 Currently, since drawing generation requires special artists, it is done for very few selected artifacts, rather than to the whole data.
 We present SoTA results in classification, retrieval, and image-to-drawing generation in our domain.

-Last but not least, we present a novel dataset, {\em Corpus of the Stamp-seals of the Southern Levant (CSSL).} It contains scarabs and other seal types from Egypt and the Southern Levant ($1750$-$330$ BCE), as well as their impressions.
-The scarabs are classified by experts both by shape and by period.
+Last but not least, we present a novel dataset, {\em Corpus of the Stamp-seals of the Southern Levant (CSSL).} It contains scarabs and other seals from Egypt and the Southern Levant ($1750$-$330$ BCE), classified by experts both by shape and period.
 This is an important contribution, since archaeological datasets are rare in general, and in particular datasets of paired images and drawings.

 Hence, this paper makes three contributions. \begin{enumerate} \item It presents a semi-supervised method for multi-modal learning of paired drawings \& photos in archaeology. \item It introduces a model for image classification and retrieval of scarabs, with respect to the shape or the period, jointly with the ability for drawing generation. \item We collected a new dataset of images and drawings of decorated scarabs, together with classifications and retrieval benchmarks according to both shape and period. \end{enumerate}